havok2905/character-sheet/RUNBOOK.md

 ## Image Uploads

-- `/srv/character-sheet/development/img/`
-- `/srv/character-sheet/production/img/`

-These directories with app permissions to write are required for image uploads to run in develop.
+Image uploading depends on a directory existing on disk to write to.
+This will be configured in .env below.
 ## Routine Operations

 ### Linting